What to Look for in Your Homeowners Coverages

 For instance, if your neighbor falls on your icy sidewalk and is injured, you might have to pay for costly hospital and medical bills.
 The medical expense coverage on your homeowners policy helps cover these costs.

 It’s important to know that there are limits on your standard policy and you’re covered up to a certain amount.
 What if expenses go above your primary policy limits?
 You’d be responsible for paying the remaining costs out of pocket!
 That’s why having personal umbrella liability insurance is such a good idea — it’s an added layer of coverage over many types of your policies, including home and auto.
-This way, if you face a substantial claim or lawsuit, umbrella insurance will help pay the outstanding costs and you don’t have to dig into your life savings or sell off your hard-earned assets.

 Take a look at our homeowners insurance overview page to learn more about your coverage options with American Family Insurance.